25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Queue.md

 ## Circular Queue

-In a circular queue, the last element points to the first element making a circular link.
+In a circular queue, the last element points to the first element making a circular link

-- Front and rear move in a circular way and array is not circular.
+- Front and rear move in a circular way and array is not circular

 Advantages of Simple Queue: